White people in Hawaii

-White people in Hawaii, also known as Haole, are people of predominantly European descent.
+White people in Hawaii, also known as Haole, are White people of predominantly European descent.
 They form 22.9% of the population according to the 2020 United States Census.
 There are around 294,102 White people in Hawaii.
 Including people with two or more races, the number of people with some European ancestry is 476,162 (39.3%), meaning that around 14.6% of the population is mixed race.
+European ancestry, the majority are of Portuguese and British descent, with a small number of European immigrants of French, German, and Spanish descent.